RoboSense-LiDAR/rslidar_sdk/README.md

   Installation: please refer to https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/

   **Note!
 Please avoid to install ROS and ROS2 in one computer at the same time!
 This may cause confliction!
-Also you may need to install PCL and Boost manually.**
+Also you may need to install PCL  manually.**

-- Boost -- Version>=1.58 (Essential, if installed ROS desktop-full, this part can be ignored)

 - PCL -- Version>=1.7(Essential, if installed ROS desktop-full, this part can be ignored)